Hydro Demo Replaster

 If you want your pool plaster finish to last for a long time, do not use standard plaster.
 Choose a quartz finish or a pebble finish.
 Make sure it is installed by a National Plasterers Council member.
 Choosing one of those finishes and allowing someone who is not a NPC member to install it for you, will not provide you the results I expect you to receive, especially if they use a homebrew bond coat.
 I will expand on the different quartz finishes options in my post next week.

-North Texas Tile, Stonework & Plaster Installation, G&B Tile and Plaster, New Web Presence
+North Texas Tile, Stonework & Plaster Installation, GM Pools, New Web Presence

 Welcome to our blog